Caillín

 Saint Caillin (fl. c.570) was an Irish medieval saint and monastic founder.
 His Feast day is celebrated on 13 November.
 The patron saint of Fenagh, County Leitrim, Caillin was born in the 6th century and founded a monastic settlement at Fenagh.
 His history was given in the Old Book of Fenagh (no longer extant; material included in the Book of Fenagh).
-The Annals of the Four Masters mention of him living in 464 is based on the very late unreliable 16th century Book of Fenagh.
-All his siblings lived in the second half of the 6th century so it is likely Caillín lived at the same time.
+The Annals of the Four Masters mentioning him living in 464 is based on the late 16th century Book of Fenagh, which is a piece of literature considered unreliable without other historical records.
+Caillín's siblings lived in the second half of the 6th century, so it is likely Caillín lived at the same time.
 This date is also supported by his position in the Irish genealogies and by the Life of Saint Mogue (born c.560), who was taught by Caillín.

 Life

 Caillin was born in Conmaicne Dun Mor (now north County Galway).
-Caillin's mother's name was Dediva (also called Editua or Dedi or Deidi or Deighe or Deidiu or Deaga), daughter of Tren, son of Dubhthach moccu Lughair, who was Chief Ollam of Ireland and royal poet of King Lóegaire mac Néill.
+Caillin's mother's name was Dediva (also called Editua, Dedi, Deidi, Deighe, Deidiu, or Deaga), daughter of Tren, son of Dubhthach moccu Lughair, who was Chief Ollam of Ireland and royal poet of King Lóegaire mac Néill.
 Dediva's other children were Saint Senan of Laraghabrine, son of Fintan, Saint Diarmaid the Just, son of Lugna, St.Mainchín of Corann, son of Collan of Corann, Saint Felim of Kilmore son of Carill, Saint Daigh of Inniskeen son of Carill, Saint Femia daughter of Carill and Senchán Torpéist, another Chief Ollam of Ireland.
 Caillin was the third eldest of Dediva's children.

-Caillin had another brother named Nisi Mac Niata, whose death left a legacy for Caillin.
+Caillin had another brother named Nisi Mac Niata.

 Saint Fintan and Rome

 Caillin studied under St. Fintan.
-To complete his studies he went to Rome and for this journey St. Fintan gave him 300 ounces of solid red gold.
-At the end of a long period of study in Rome he returned, bringing with him relics of the apostles and a cloth made by the Virgin Mary and used when she fed the infant Jesus.
+To complete his studies, he went to Rome, and was given 300 ounces of solid red gold by St. Fintan gave him 30o.
+At the end of a long period of study in Rome, he returned, bringing with him relics of the apostles and a cloth made by the Virgin Mary and used when she fed the infant Jesus.
 According to the Book of Fernagh, Caillin returned to Ireland twelve years after the arrival of Patrick, who later consecrated him bishop.